Modelling Realistic Multi-layer devices for superconducting quantum electronic circuits

-In this section, we will discuss how we reformulated and solved the set of PDE in Eqs.(\ref{eq:Usadel}, \ref{eq:selfcons}).
+We will, now, discuss how we reformulated and solved the set of PDE in Eqs.(\ref{eq:Usadel}, \ref{eq:selfcons}).
 The set of PDE is not only non-linearly dependent on the parameter $\Phi$ but also non-differentiable in $\mathbb{C}$, because of the term $\|\Phi\|^2$.
-This added difficulty forced us to separate the real and imaginary parts of the equations, actually creating a set of coupled equations that in the weak form become:
+This added difficulty forced us to separate the real and imaginary parts of the equations to unsure convergence with the Newton method, actually creating a set of coupled equations that in the weak form become:

 and for the imaginary part: